natelistrom/natelistrom.github.io/_posts/2015-08-15-structure-vs-style.md

 ---
 layout: post
 title:  "Distinguishing between structure and style in design"
+description: "Style is what people immediately think about (and remember), but structure is what communicates."
 date:   2015-08-15 12:00:00 -0400
 tags: Design Craft Structure
 maturity: note